ShimmyMySherbet/UnturnedHTTPServer/README.md

   </tr>
   <tr>
     <td>RootServerFile</td>
-    <td>Specifies the root file (e.g, the file you get when going to www.domain.com), set it do %auto for auto-detect</td>
+    <td>Specifies the root file (e.g., the file you get when going to www.domain.com), set it do %auto for auto-detect</td>
   </tr>
 </table>